RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Intuitive tools and configurability

-Tech implementations are an investment — of time, money, and resources.
+Tech implementations are an investment of time, money, and resources.

 It also separates the configuration layer from the software application for easy upgrades with minimal business interruption.
+In this way, the company can keep growing while adapting quickly to marketplace changes.

-How RELEX helps organizations achieve inventory optimization
+How RELEX helps organizations optimize inventory

 Tori may be a hypothetical person, but the results gained from smart inventory optimization are not.

-“Before we implemented RELEX, it was difficult for us to measure things like availability other than by going out to stores to take a look or by monitoring customer complaints,” said Marco Pair, Supply Chain Manager, Europris.
+“Before we implemented RELEX, it was difficult for us to measure things like availability other than by going out to stores to take a look or by monitoring customer complaints,” said Marco Pair, Supply Chain Manager at Europris.
 “We were being told that our campaign items had sold out even though they were still being advertised.
 That sort of thing inevitably has an impact on customer loyalty.”

-Getting started with the right partner
+Getting started with inventory optimization

 If you’re looking to optimize your inventory, start by identifying your main challenges.
 Is your network clogged with bottlenecks?
 Are you plagued with overstock, or are you struggling to keep high-demand items on shelves?
 Are departments able to communicate easily with each other?
 Does your team have the technology they need to make optimal inventory decisions?
 Identify the most critical goals and highlight your roadmap milestones.

-And remember — when it comes to choosing a solution, the technology is only one piece of the puzzle; the best strategies are backed by the right technology partner that can guarantee successful implementation and provide the most cutting-edge solutions with continuing ROI.
+And remember, when it comes to choosing a solution, the technology is only one piece of the puzzle; the best strategies are backed by the right technology partner that can guarantee successful implementation and provide the most cutting-edge solutions with continuing ROI.

 With RELEX, you can join the hundreds of customers who have improved efficiency, profitability, and customer service while boosting and future-proofing their supply chain performance.